NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **After jumping**

 Don’t be nervous if you are in a bubble.
 Now you are cloaked for 60s.
 Switch to the tactical camera and find out where are the ships and where is open.
 Align (double click) to where is open and activate the MWD and cloaking device at the same time (hotkeys are better than the mouse).
 Hopefully, you get out of the bubble after the only cycle of MWD.
-Now you can jump, or wait for a while and watch what the hostile ships are going to do.
+Now you can jump, or wait for a while and watch what the hostile ships are going to do. <br>
-Or you don’t try to warp, but approach the gate (overload and activate the MWD).
+Or you don’t try to warp, but approach the gate (overload and activate the MWD). <br>
-If there are only a few ships, you could use [the third operation of the cloak trick](对应链接).
+If there are only a few ships, you could use [the third operation of the cloak trick](对应链接). <br>
 If there is any Interdictor, the method is the same as above.

 **In the system**